 However, for those of us who are new to chemistry, unlike astronomy or biology, it can seem rather cloaked in complicated equations and experiments.
 Can you even begin to understand or appreciate chemistry without a solid knowledge of formulas or chemistry-related jargon?
 Actually, yes you can!
 While mastering chemistry does require a foundation of that complex information, we can still learn how chemistry affects our daily lives and how it impacts us personally without a deeper study.

 Thankfully, a major aspect of chemistry involves labs and experiments, which makes it one of the more hands-on branches of science!
 If you have ever found yourself asking technical questions like “What is a mole in chemistry?” or “How many elements are in the periodic table?” — then you have come to the right place, and this is the perfect week for you to learn more!
 As homeschoolers, we tend to love projects since they bring schoolwork to life!
 Anything that involves visible results is a great choice for a unit study and a winner in our book.
 Let’s learn more about how we can see the implications of chemistry in our everyday lives, and how to experiment with it ourselves!
+If you’re more interested in creating your own unit study, learn more here!

 Let’s Chat: What Defines “Chemistry”?